You are here

 The Mediator for Electronic Communications (Médiateur des communications électroniques) is your last option for finding an amicable solution (before launching into litigation).
 The mediator's role is to act as an independent third party to facilitate finding a satisfactory solution to a problem between a telecommunications provider and a customer.
 Out of 7922 cases sent to the mediator in 2014, 3565 were admitted.
 3265 out of the admitted cases received opinions from the mediator.

 You must have already passed by the previous steps before making a case to the mediator.
 If you have done so, you can make a dossier to send to the mediator.
 You will have to send a dossier to the Mediator to have your case considered.
-You can create your dossier online directly on the Mediator's website, or download the form to send via post.
+You can create your dossier online directly on the Mediator's website - you just have to take a short quiz beforehand to determine you are definitely eligible.
 Don't forget to send any accompanying documents (pièces justificatives) necessary to support your case.
 The address to send your dossier is:

 Le Médiateur des Communications Electroniques